Code-Institute-Submissions/louis-bacon-portfolio-2/README.md

             }
             ```

 7. Downloadable CV to view my work experience in more detail.
-The download button has a dark background to differentiate it from submit buttons on contact forms, and sits in the centre of the screen directly below my CV on the CV page.
-There is a child anchor element using the target="_blank" attribute so that the CV opens in a new tab.
+The download button has a dark background to differentiate it from submit
+buttons on contact forms, and sits in the centre of the screen directly below my CV on the
+<a href="https://lbacon17.github.io/louis-bacon-portfolio/cv.html" target="_blank">CV</a> page.
+There is a child anchor element
+using the target="_blank" attribute so that the CV opens in a new tab.

             ```
             <div class="cv-download">